Last Updated -

 Business Model and Market Position

-Daimler Truck makes money mainly by selling commercial vehicles, spare parts and related services, supported by captive financing and leasing.
-Its product base covers medium and heavy-duty trucks, buses, coaches and bus chassis under brands including Freightliner, Western Star, Mercedes-Benz Trucks, BharatBenz, Thomas Built Buses, Setra and Mercedes-Benz Buses.
+Daimler Truck makes money by designing, manufacturing, selling and servicing commercial vehicles, mainly medium- and heavy-duty trucks, buses, coaches and bus chassis.
+Its brands include Freightliner, Western Star, Mercedes-Benz Trucks, BharatBenz, Thomas Built Buses, Daimler Buses and Setra.
+The company also earns revenue from spare parts, service contracts, digital offerings, financing and leasing.

-The company’s competitive advantages are scale, brand breadth, dealer and service networks, and strong positions in the most important Western truck markets.
-Management describes Daimler Truck as one of the world’s largest commercial-vehicle manufacturers, with about 100,000 employees and 35 main locations globally.
-It has stated that the company is the market leader in medium and heavy-duty trucks in North America and Europe.
+The company’s competitive advantages come from scale, brand depth, regional leadership and service reach.
+Management has described Daimler Truck as one of the world’s largest commercial-vehicle manufacturers and stated at the FY 2025 results that it was the market leader in medium- and heavy-duty trucks in North America and Europe.
+Its installed base supports recurring parts and service revenue, while its financial-services arm helps customers fund fleet purchases.

 Daimler Trucks